 While health insurance is a tangible barrier to accessing healthcare, there are many "invisible" barriers patients also face.
 Income, poverty, and unemployment factor heavily into an individual's ability to access care.
 In examining these demographics, we can see a correlation between income level and accessing or affording care.
 An unemployed person likely has limited income, which may potentially lead to being unable to pay for insurance, not to mention out-of-pocket fees for health care services.
-The unemployment rate for civilian, non-institutionalized adults in the St. Luke's Quakertown service area is 4.9, and 4.5 for Bucks County.
-The rate is 5.2 statewide and 4.4 nationwide, making the St. Luke's Quakertown service area's unemployment rate about average13.
+The unemployment rate for civilian, non-institutionalized adults in the St. Luke's Allentown service area and Lehigh County is 5.4.
+The rate is 5.2 in Pennsylvania and 4.4 nationwide, making the St. Luke's Allentown service area's unemployment rate slightly higher than average12.

 To take a deeper dive into this issue, we can observe the data pulled from our 2019 community survey.
-An estimated 9.8% of respondents were unemployed, higher than the state and country.
-Compared to other service areas (Figure 13), Quakertown has a higher percentage of unemployment.
-While nearly half of respondents were employed or self-employed (49.3%), it is still imperative to remain cognizant of the high unemployment rate given by respondents, especially among our vulnerable populations.
+An estimated 10.9% of respondents were unemployed, higher than the state and country.
+Compared to other service areas (Figure 13), Allentown has the second highest percentage of unemployment after Miners.
+While more than half of respondents were employed or self-employed (53.8%), it is still imperative to remain cognizant of the high unemployment rate given by respondents, especially among our vulnerable populations.
+As one key informant explained, "suburban areas [around Allentown] have more resources than their urban counterparts.
+Many urban areas are underrepresented with ... employment opportunities."